xXAdrXx/hfoss2024-blogs/_posts/2024-04-07-Godot-Documentation-Improvement.md

 I still had commits that weren't mine in the branch, and now had to breakout GitBash to remove them.
 I opened GitBash, rebased my branch again, this time dropping the commits that were still lingering around, and pushed again.
 While doing that, I accidentally merged my local branch into upstream, and had to repeat that process one more time.
 Now, I was finally done.
 ![Complete](../assets/2024-04-07-Godot-Documentation-Improvement/complete.png)

-I had done it, my first contribution to an open source project!
+I did it! my first contribution to an open source project!
 It felt good when it was over, and I'm glad I had as many issues as I did as it taught me how to deal with them in the future, and I'm sure that knowledge will be useful when I am working on my contribution.